 It is now clear that cytoskeletal and organelle biology is tightly coupled and that complex connections are dynamically featured at the level of cellular membranes, from the endoplasmic reticulum and the Golgi up to the plasma membranes.
 The rhythmic patterning and the unfolding of synchronization and swarming modes within the microtubular network are fast remodeling dynamics of the intracellular environment and behave as a vibrational system capable of force generation leading to rhythmic membrane movement.

-The nanomechanical oscillatory features of subcellular structures, including the cellular membranes, govern essential biological processes in living cells, including for example organelle translocation, nanovescicular assembly and motion, as well as the trafficking and release/cellular exchange of signaling molecules[98].
+The nanomechanical oscillatory features of subcellular structures, including the cellular membranes, govern essential biological processes in living cells, including, for example, organelle translocation, nanovescicular assembly and motion, as well as the trafficking and release/cellular exchange of signaling molecules[98].
 AFM is based upon the use of a scanning probe that detects local mechanical features, nanoarchitectonics, and even thermal or electrical characteristics with a particular probe (tip) positioned very close to a target.
 The extremely close vicinity between the tip and the target sample allows conducting fine analyses even within a nanoscopic environment.
 The possibility to use AFM in an aqueous milieu makes this system suitable for characterizing living cells, or their subcellular components, with subnanometer resolution grades.
 These features have made possible to apply AFM to the analysis of cellular/subcellular nanomotions under physiologic conditions, sensing or conveying weak forces with extreme sensitivity[99].

 In yeasts or bacteria, cell growth, morphogenesis, and metabolic activity are coupled with characteristic nanomotions that coalesce at the cell surface with defined vibrational blueprint[99].
 To this end, a novel area of inquiry has been developed and referred to as “sonocytology”, which is based upon the initial observation that nanomechanical motions detected from these small cells could be transformed into audible sounds, following accurate amplification of AFM cantilever vibration, providing a thorough mechanistic analysis of cellular activity[99].
 This approach can also be extended to the analysis of complex adaptive behavior in eukaryotic cells.
 For instance, in vitro cardiogenesis, the process of differentiation of stem cells into spontaneously beating cardiomyocytes, entails a major remodeling of the microtubular network, and overall of the cyto- nucleo-skeleton, which will be reflected in remarkable changes in nanomechanical patterning recordable at the level of cellular plasma membrane.
 In this regard, we have shown and patented for the first time the possibility of using atomic force microscopy (AFM) to afford a nanomechanical characterization of cellular activity, detecting defined signatures corresponding to the cellular healthy or non-healthy status or to specific differentiating pathways[100].
 In particular, we found that stem cells express nanomechanical patterns that can be harvested by AFM and processed into vibrational signatures of their commitment along defined lineages[100].
 Our ongoing work is based upon the development of high-fidelity multifrequency mechanical transducers capable of conveying back such signatures to undifferentiated stem cells to direct their commitment towards specific fates.
 Differently from SWT, this strategy would allow orchestration of the differentiating potential of stem cells on the basis of specific nanomechanical codes, instead of relying upon non-specific, empirically designed, and high-intensity mechanical waveforms.